HARJOT9779/Portfolio-/README.md

 # Harjot Singh

 Hi!
-My Name is Harjot Singh Kumar.
+My Name is Harjot Singh Rajpal.
 I've Graduated from [Guru Nanak Dev Engineering College](gndec.ac.in) in Information Technology.
 This is my corner of the Internet, I love to build stuff and logic. and Here's Popcorn 🍿, Enjoy reading the docs.

 ## TL;DR